flosch/simpleapi/README.rst

         def today(self):
             return datetime.datetime.now()
         today.published = True
-        today.output = ['pickle',] # limit output format to pickle (which currently supports the simpleapi client only)
+        today.outputs = ['pickle',] # limit output format to pickle (which currently supports the simpleapi client only)

 urls.py as above.
 You can call the method with the simpleapi client as usual, but calling the method for instance via Ajax won't work.